John Workman: Career

 Working in and around the Aberdeen area from 1967 to 1975, Workman created local and regional advertising, always attempting to do the ad work in comics form whenever he was allowed to do so.
 He also did comics fanzine work, writing and drawing for several different publications, including fanzines overseen by Rick Spanier (Assorted Superlatives) and by Mark Wheatley.
 In 1968, he met gag cartoonist Carl Stamwitz who had worked for Marvel Comics in their humor magazines.
 He was further encouraged when he met and had numerous conversations with the legendary writer-artist Basil Wolverton in 1969.

-He got his start in comics publishing on a national level in 1972 by writing and drawing two four-page comics features, "Sindy" and "The Fallen Angels," that appeared for three years in two California-based men's magazines published by Archie Comics alumnus Ed Goldstein.
+He got his start in comics publishing on a national level in 1972 by writing and drawing two four-page comics features, "Sindy" and "The Fallen Angels", that appeared for three years in two California-based men's magazines published by Archie Comics alumnus Ed Goldstein.
 Using different pseudonyms (one being E. L. Bert), Workman also wrote short prose stories that appeared in the magazines alongside stories by Harlan Ellison and Robert Bloch.
 Two years later, in the pages of Mike Friedrich's Star*Reach, he wrote, penciled, inked and lettered stories for the seminal fantasy/science fiction comics anthology.
 Workman's work on Star*Reach attracted attention from DC Comics, and they offered him a production job in 1975.

 Workman was art director of Heavy Metal magazine from 1977 to 1984.
 His comics art, writing, lettering, coloring and design work are evident throughout issues from that period.

 Lettering

-From 1977-1983, Workman lettered comics occasionally (mostly for DC); he has been working steadily as a freelance letterer since 1983.
-Some of the regular titles he has lettered include First Comics' Grimjack from 1984 to 1987, Marvel's Fantastic Four from 1985 to 1989, Cosmic Odyssey in 1988–1989, Fantastic Force from 1994–1996, The Incredible Hulk from 1997–1999, and Spider-Girl from 2000–2002.
+From 1977 to 1983, Workman lettered comics occasionally (mostly for DC); he has been working steadily as a freelance letterer since 1983.
+Some of the regular titles he has lettered include First Comics' Grimjack from 1984 to 1987, Marvel's Fantastic Four from 1985 to 1989, Cosmic Odyssey in 1988–1989, Fantastic Force from 1994 to 1996, The Incredible Hulk from 1997 to 1999, and Spider-Girl from 2000 to 2002.

-For DC Comics, Workman lettered Doom Patrol from 1987–1995, the Legion of Super-Heroes from 1991–1993, Michael Moorcock's Multiverse in 1997–1998, and Aquaman in 1999–2000.
+For DC Comics, Workman lettered Doom Patrol from 1987 to 1995, the Legion of Super-Heroes from 1991 to 1993, Michael Moorcock's Multiverse in 1997–1998, and Aquaman in 1999–2000.

-Workman handled lettering chores for Topps Comics' X-Files titles in the late 1990s, and Image Comics' Savage Dragon from 2003–2005.
+Workman handled lettering chores for Topps Comics' X-Files titles in the late 1990s, and Image Comics' Savage Dragon from 2003 to 2005.
 Since 2003, he has done a lot of lettering work for Archie Comics, especially for their Sonic the Hedgehog and Mega Man titles.
 He has created logos for many of their super-hero characters and has done interior lettering on both New Crusaders and The Fox.

 Walt Simonson

-Workman has worked on many of Walt Simonson’s projects, including Thor (Marvel, 1983–1987), Balder the Brave (Marvel, 1985), Jurassic Park (Topps, 1993), Robocop vs. Terminator, Star Slammers (Bravura/Malibu, 1994), Orion (DC, 2000–2002), and "Ragnarok."
+Workman has worked on many of Walt Simonson's projects, including Thor (Marvel, 1983–1987), Balder the Brave (Marvel, 1985), Jurassic Park (Topps, 1993), Robocop vs. Terminator, Star Slammers (Bravura/Malibu, 1994), Orion (DC, 2000–2002), and "Ragnarok".